uibkops/docker-proxy/README.md

 # docker-proxy

-Transparent caching proxy server for Docker containers, run in a Docker container.
+Transparent caching proxy server for Docker containers with cache_peer, run in a Docker container.
 It can speed up the dependency-fetching part of your application build process.